serghiou/open-data/README.md

 * **[Korean National Health Insurance Database.](https://nhiss.nhis.or.kr/bd/ab/bdaba000eng.do)** This database from South Korea provides deidentified claims, health screening data, and mortality data to researchers at minimal cost.
 A 2% sample (> 1 million individuals) can be downloaded from [here](https://nhiss.nhis.or.kr/bd/ab/bdaba022eng.do) and for full data access follow the guidelines at the end of page [here](https://nhiss.nhis.or.kr/bd/ab/bdaba032eng.do#).
 For a description of this database in the JAMA Internal Medicine click [here](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2479075).

+* **[SEER: Surveillance, Epidemiology and End-Results Program.](https://seer.cancer.gov/)** The Surveillance, Epidemiology, and End Results (SEER) Program provides information on cancer statistics in an effort to reduce the cancer burden among the U.S. population.
+They provide data about cancer statistics that can be super useful.

 * **[younoodle.](https://younoodle.com/)** Even though  I have not used this, as far as I understand, they  offer a database of startups, which may be useful in research related to entrepreneurship and fields of medicine.